-Collins Well 2 has been drilled and constructed, and the City's consultant, Emery & Garrett Groundwater Investigations (EGGI) is preparing a pumping test plan that will be submitted to the NH Department of Environmental Services to begin the well permitting process.
-An extensive network of monitoring wells will be used to assess the effect of pumping Collins Well #2.
+Collins Well 2 has been drilled and constructed, and the City's consultant, Emery & Garrett Groundwater Investigations (EGGI), conducted a pumping test in October 2022.
+The results of this test will be submitted to the NHDES for their evaluation in the permitting process.
+An extensive network of monitoring wells has be established in the area and will used to assess the effect of the Collins Wells on the aquifer.